NotReallyJustin/Planned-Projects/README.md

 This used to be hosted on another platform.
 However, they paywalled me so I'm migrating to Github now.

+This is public since the intended audience of this are my friends.
+But if you're not one of them, that's fine too; this might be a bit more silly and whimiscal than what you usually read.

 ## Finish UAV Security Research
 * Add more UAV attack detections to `DVDsh`
 * Create accurate XML/JSON documentation for `MAVLink` (the official ones are borderline unusable; this one is purely out of spite)